danog/MadelineProtoDocs/docs/docs/UPDATES.md

 This will create an event handler class `EventHandler`, create a **combined** MadelineProto session with session files `bot.madeline`, `user.madeline`, `user2.madeline`, and set the event handler class to our newly created event handler.

 Usage is the same as for [the normal event handler](#async-event-driven), with the difference is that multiple accounts can receive and handle updates in parallel, each with its own event handler instance.

+Errors thrown inside of the event loop will be reported to the report peers specified by each separate instance.

+Note that for performance reasons, some internal or connection errors not thrown from the event loop may still get reported only to the last configured report peer.

 To dynamically start a new event handler in the background, use `EventLoop::queue(MyEventHandler::startAndLoop(...), 'session.madeline', $settings))`.